-The Spiti Valley Road is one of the toughest adventure roads left on this planet.
+Spiti Valley Road is one of the toughest adventure roads left on this planet.
 It’s located in a desert mountain valley, high in the Himalaya mountains in the north-eastern part of the Indian state of Himachal Pradesh.
-The road carved into the mountains is simply terrible.
-It's arguably India's most dangerous road.
+Carved into the mountains it’s said to be one of India's most dangerous roads.

-The highest point of the road is the dramatic Kunzum Pass, at an elevation of 4,590 m (15,059 ft) above the sea level.
+Most of the road is above 11000 feet above the sea level and only accessible between May and October.
+The road tops out at the dramatic Kunzum Pass, at an elevation of 4.556m (14,947ft) above the sea level.
 It is one of India’s highest motorable mountain passes.
 The road switchbacks precipitously up to this pass and runs up the dramatic, glacier-carved Chandra Valley.
 This painfully slow driving runs along some of the most treacherous terrains in the world, and sign boards along the way exhort drivers to be careful.

 Pic: ankush kumar